 11. Camotes Islands

-It is incredible that, being so close to Cebu City, this group of islands still sees so little tourism… We do not know how long it will stay that way (rumor has it they might start building an airport), but we were truly surprised to realize that there is not even public transport beyond tricycles.
+It’s incredible that, despite being so close to Cebu City, this group of islands still sees so few visitors… We do not know how long it will stay that way (rumor has it they may eventually build an airport), but we were truly surprised to realize that there’s barely any public transport beyond tricycles.

-The Camotes offer a good mix of what the Philippines offers: cool, uncrowded beaches, interesting caves, and charming motorbike routes.
-From our perspective, it does not have as much magic as Siquijor, but there is something addictive about it that will satisfy you if you are looking for little-visited places and corners still to be discovered.
+The Camotes offer a great mix of everything the Philippines does so well: cool, uncrowded beaches, interesting caves, and charming motorbike routes.
+In our opinion, it doesn’t have quite the same magic as Siquijor, but there is something undeniably appealing about it that makes it well worth a visit, especially if you are looking for little-visited places and corners that still feel undiscovered.

-Go take a look at What to do in Camotes Islands and see if it is a destination for you.
+Take a look at our article, “Things to do in Camotes Islands,” and see if it is a destination for you.

 Map of these little-visited places in the Philippines

-Of course, this is just a selection of the thousands of little- or zero-tourism islands in the Philippines.
-We have left out places like Masbate, Calaguas, Marinduque, Dinagat, Linapacan, Tuguegarao, Aurora, the Mati area… The list is endless!
+Of course, this is just a selection of the thousands of little-visited or almost untouched islands in the Philippines.
+We’ve left out places like Masbate, Calaguas, Marinduque, Dinagat, Linapacan, Tuguegarao, Aurora, and the Mati area… The list is endless!

-Add to that the fact that even in touristy places there are always corners that very few people visit, and that is that!
-There are loads of examples like the Anda area in Bohol, Sibaltan or San Vicente in Palawan, Concepcion and Salvación in Busuanga (Coron)…
+Add to that the fact that even in touristy places there are always corners that very few people visit, and that says it all.
+There are loads of examples like the Anda area in Bohol, Sibaltan or San Vicente in Palawan, Concepcion and Salvacion in Busuanga (Coron)…

-If you feel like suggesting a place to include in part 2 of this article, we would love to read you in the comments.
+If you feel like suggesting a place to include in part 2 of this article, we’d love to hear from you in the comments.